Maintaining Your Rainwater Tank

 - inspect the outside of the tank for any cracks or leaks and contact Poly Water Tanks immediately if any are identified

 - when a tank is fed by a rainwater source (roof area) located under vegetation or where prone to a build-up of dirt, there is potential for sludge to build up at the bottom of the tank.
 Note that sludge can also accumulate even when the roof is not subject to these conditions so it’s important to check for sludge every 2-3 years.
-The Australian Department of Health suggests siphoning the sludge or draining the tank to remove sludge.
+The NSW Department of Health suggests siphoning the sludge or draining the tank to remove sludge.
 Professional tank cleaners are also another option

 Tanks Used for Drinking Water